Legislative committee commits $800M total in bonding for hospital in West Valley City

 If the Treasury Department does not approve the project, the funding will be used for broadband infrastructure.

-Current plans envision a multispecialty health center, an emergency department and a hospital at 3750 S. 5600 West.
+Current plans envision a multispecialty health center, an emergency department and a hospital at 3750 South 5600 West.

 The specialty health center will include primary care, heart care, pediatrics, orthopedics, women’s health, mental health, dental health as well as surgical and disease specialties.